 Joy passionately believes all voices deserve to be heard.
 That little girl who wrote stories on construction paper and tied them together with yarn now researches and writes about women's lives in the 18th century.
-(Interested in Joy's research & publications?
+(Interested in Joy's research and publications?
 Go here.)

 MORE ABOUT JOY:

 Philadelphia has been home for the past 12 years.
 She loves West Philly and its people with all of her heart.

 Joy also loves coffee and is an avid letter writer, just like her Grandma was.
 Handwriting letters is her love language.